Polio virus found in Sao Paulo sewage, no human case: WHO

 "Virus has been detected in the sewage only ...
 To date no case of paralytic polio has been reported," it said in a statement.

 Polio invades the nervous system and can cause irreversible paralysis within hours.
-There is no cure for the disease but it can be prevented by immunization.
+There is no cure for the disease but it can be prevented by immunisation.

-Brazil's last national immunization campaign was conducted a year ago and coverage in Sao Paulo state has been higher than 95 percent, the WHO said, adding: "The high immunity appears to have prevented transmission."

 The United Nations agency said it assessed the risk of further international spread of polio virus from Brazil as "very low", and from Equatorial Guinea as "high".